 Please state ‘Hummock’ on your money transfer.

-The first major tussac planting session on Hummock Island took place in April 2019.
-About 30,000 tussac tillers were planted on previously eroded areas.
-Planting efforts will continue each year, depending on the financial support received.
+The first major tussac planting sessions on Hummock Island took place in April 2019 and since over 100,000 tussac tillers were planted on previously eroded areas.
+Planting efforts, also with other native plant species, will continue each year, depending on the financial support received.